Grimshady1990/admin-dashboard/assets/notes/PLAN.md

 # Part 6

 Now we move on to coloring everything. color is something I seem to struggle with so I want to take a little time with this using custom vars.
-The goal is to give myself a good level of control of the colorization so I can experiment
+The goal is to give myself a good level of control of the colorization so I can experiment.

+### Color Planning

+for this project I want to go with a dark theme I would like the primary color to be purple which I will use for the nav bar and the buttons and I want to use a blend of dark grey and very dark purple for the background, headers and content divs